How does one calculate a visual line of sight for objects at a given height that are distant enough that the Earth's curvature needs to be considered?

 Not Becoming a Victim of Common Cold Viruses

 This is a lens EV, exposure value, chart set for ISO 100 speed film.
 Of use to large format photographers.
 Meant to be used in conjunction with a light exposure meter that can read out directly in EV values.
 The chart size is small in order to be able to be glued onto small areas of equipment like a tripod leg, camera body etc in order to be able to select lens shutter speed and aperture.
-The xlr format is Microsoft Works Worksheet format that can be read by almost any standard spreadsheet application including Excel.
+To copy the chart as a jpg image, Mouse right button click image then Save Picture As to download.

 These two small charts relate in map inches, USGS topographic map slope steepness also known as pitch between vertical map lines.
 To make best use of the chart in order to measure small map distances, one will probably need to use a low power reading magnifier and a good ruler graduated in 100th of an inch lines.
 There are two charts as USGS topographic maps have both light brown 40 foot and dark brown 200 foot intervals with 4 light brown lines between each darker brown line.
 A few maps are metric with 20 meter light brown and 100 meter dark brown lines.
 As an example of use, if there is a half inch map distance between dark brown lines, then the percent grade slope is about 20% that is 11.3 degrees.